Last revised August 2012.

-BY and Official Name (3.5 inches from the top edge of the page)
+BY and Name (3.5 inches from the top edge of the page)

-The student name that appears on the title page must match the student name recorded on the Thesis/Dissertation Approval (TDA) form.
+The student name that appears on the title page should match the student name recorded on the Thesis/Dissertation Approval (TDA) form.

 - Set BY in all capital letters.